elastic/kibana/README.md

 Sense
 =====

 A JSON aware developer's interface to Elasticsearch.
 Comes with handy machinery such as syntax highlighting, API suggestions, formatting and code folding.

 Installation
 -----

 Sense is a Kibana app.
 To get up and running you will first need to download Kibana and install as instructed [here](https://www.elastic.co/downloads/kibana).
 Once Kibana is installed, you can simply install Sense running the following command from your Kibana folder:

 ```
-$ ./bin/plugin install elastic/sense
+$ ./bin/kibana plugin --install elastic/sense
 ```

 Now start your Kibana server by running: